Serving Agricultural Workers through Community Health Worker Interventions and SMART Goal Setting

 Martha has set a measurable and attainable goal.
 She will have reminders set on her phone and check-ins with the CHW.
 In the end, they will review Martha’s progress and make any changes needed to stay on track of her goal.

-How Can Community Health Workers (CHWs) Help MSAWs Manage Diabetes?
+How Can Community Health Workers Help Agricultural Workers Manage Diabetes?

-CHWs can provide culturally and linguistically appropriate health education to MSAWs on topics such as diabetes self-management, healthy lifestyle choices, and accessing healthcare services.
-They can help MSAWs access resources such as healthcare services, diabetes self-management supplies, and healthy food options through referrals and application assistance.
-CHWs can work with MSAWs to define and set SMART goals for diabetes management that are specific to their unique needs, help them track their progress, and provide ongoing support and encouragement to MSAWs as they work to manage their diabetes.
+CHWs can provide health education on topics such as diabetes self-management, healthy lifestyle choices, and accessing healthcare services.
+They can help individuals access resources such as healthcare services, diabetes self-management supplies, and healthy food options through referrals and application assistance.
+CHWs can work with individuals to define and set SMART goals for diabetes management that are specific to their unique needs, help them track their progress, and provide ongoing support and encouragement.

-By connecting MSAWs with resources, assisting with goal setting, and providing support and education, CHWs can help MSAWs effectively manage their diabetes and improve their overall health and well-being.
+By connecting agricultural workers with resources, assisting with goal setting, and providing support and education, CHWs can help them effectively manage their diabetes and improve their overall health and well-being.

 Learn More About SMART Goals and Diabetes Management